 4. Use Your Credit Card Sparingly

 Using a credit card responsibly is one of the most beneficial life lessons that students can learn.
-A good credit score helps you to buy a car, a house, or any other big milestone type purchases.
-However, credit card spending can spiral out of control easily.
+A good credit score will save you thousands of dollars when making major purchases in the future, but credit card spending can spiral out of control easily.
+A few bruising hits to your credit score will take years to heal.

-One of the most important principles of using a credit card is to pay off your expenses at the end of the month.
-If they are not paid off by the end of the month, then interest accumulates and it is harder to pay it off.
+One of the most important principles when using a credit card is to pay off your expenses at the end of the month.
+If they are not paid off by the end of the month, then interest accumulates, and now you're paying more for everything you charged.

-Because credit cards can be hard to pay off, it is important to be aware of the expenses you put on it.
+Because heavy credit cards debt is like carrying a gorilla on your back, it is important to be aware of the expenses you charge.
 Students ought to use credit cards mostly for small purchases.
-You can use for emergencies, like going to urgent care, if no other option is available.
+It can also be a great savior for emergencies, like going to urgent care, if no other option is available.